ripienaar/free-for-dev/README.md

   * [Dev.to](https://dev.to/) - Where programmers share ideas and help each other grow.
   * [Hashnode](https://hashnode.com/) — Hassle-free Blogging Software for Developers!.
   * [Medium](https://medium.com/) — Get smarter about what matters to you.
+  * [devRant](https://devrant.com/) - Share and bond over successes and frustrations with code, tech and life as a programmer.

 **[⬆ back to top](#table-of-contents)**